jacek13/tic-tac-toe-dotnet/README.md

 Backend has been integrated with AWS Cognito using [ASP.NET Core Identity Provider for Amazon Cognito](https://github.com/aws/aws-aspnet-cognito-identity-provider).

 The application allows users logged in and not logged in to play tic-tac-toe.
 Logged-in users are listed on the global scoreboard while the data of non-logged-in users is not accessible from the frontend.
-The app also has a simple chat feature that allows for communion in the game room.
+The app also has a simple chat feature that allows for communication in the game room.

 # Project launch